Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

 For potted Tangelos, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+If there is moisture present, hold off on watering until it feels drier at that depth.
+When you do water your Tangelo, stop once you see it escaping the drainage holes at the base of the pot.

-Pruning: Pruning can be done at any time of the year for in ground planted Tangelos except in the winter.
-Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
+4. Pruning: Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
-Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
-Pruning can be done at any time of the year for the potted Tangelo.
+Remove suckers as they form/grow from the base as well.
+Pruning can be done at any time of the year for the potted Tangelo and any time of year for the in-ground Tangelo, aside from winter.

 Most items ship the next business day unless otherwise noted